-Generally, when you look at the world of esthetic injectable treatment, botulinism toxin (Botox Cosmetic) is generally for the top half of the face, and dermal fillers are for the bottom half.
-The main areas where dermal fillers are used are in the nasolabial folds, the oral commissures, and the marionette lines.
+Generally, when you look at the world of esthetic injectable treatment, botulinum toxin (Botox Cosmetic) is generally for the top half of the face, and dermal fillers are for the bottom half.
+The main areas where dermal fillers are used in the lips, cheeks, nasolabial folds, the oral commissures, and marionette lines.
 These are the areas that frame the teeth and mouth, and are certainly within the realm of dentistry and dental treatment.
 Dermal fillers are gently placed in these areas through an extraoral injection right under these folds and creases to plump them up.
 By the way, these are exactly the same areas that you routinely inject.
 The only difference is that you typically inject these areas intraorally when you deliver local anesthesia.

-s and MDs that I trained with had absolutely no problem giving the extraoral injections for dermal fillers, but were a bit squeamish about delivering local dental anesthesia and giving intraoral injections.
+s and MDs that I trained with had absolutely no problem giving the extraoral injections for face fillers, but were a bit squeamish about delivering local dental anesthesia and giving intraoral injections.
 The dentists that I trained with were exactly opposite and were very comfortable with the intraoral injections, but were initially a little unsure of themselves on the extraoral injections.

 Depending on the dermal filler used, the effects can last anywhere from six months until forever.
 There are temporary dermal fillers and permanent dermal fillers.
-Typically, most health-care professionals shy away from permanent dermal fillers because if the filler is placed in an improper position, its permanence becomes a huge issue and liability.
+Typically, most health-care professionals shy away from permanent face fillers because if the filler is placed in an improper position, its permanence becomes a huge issue and liability.
 Most dermal fillers placed are temporary and dissolve in six to 18 months.

 There are a few types of dermal fillers on the market.
 Bovine and human collagen have been used in the past but require pre-testing by the patient and are not very popular anymore.
-Hyaluronic acid like Juvederm andRestylane dermal fillers are today’s most popular and widely considered best dermal fillers.
+Hyaluronic acid like Juvederm, Restylane, and Revanesse cosmetic fillers are today’s most popular and widely considered best dermal fillers.
 Hyaluronic acid is a naturally occurring substance in the body that is lost with aging.
-Hyaluronic acid dermal fillers add volume to the facial structures, are very hydrophillic, and look very natural.
+Hyaluronic acid dermal fillers add volume to the facial structures, are very hydrophilic, and look very natural.
 Hyaluronic acid fillers typically last six to 12 months and can also be used for lip augmentation, which is a big advantage.

 Calcium hydroxylapatite is a naturally occurring substance in the body that is used in a popular dermal filler called Radiesse.
 Radiesse is a thick, viscous material that typically lasts longer than hyaluronic acid fillers because it takes longer for the calcium hydroxylapatite material to break down.
 In addition, as the calcium hydroxylapatite breaks down, the body naturally replaces it with collagen, which keeps the area free of wrinkles longer.